Hoffamania/ami-service-checks/README.md

-# Ansible Playbook to detect installed Services in Amazon Machine Images

-**Hello!** I appreciate your interest in this file.
+# Ansible Playbook to detect installed Services in Amazon Machine Imaglo!** I appreciate your interest in this file.
-I am outlining a challenge I encountered when verifying running services on a newly built Packer Linux Amazon machine image.
+I wanted to share with you a challenge I encountered when verifying running services on a newly built Packer Linux Amazon machine image.
 I will make a few assumptions regarding previous knowledge of AMIs and some Packer experience.

 ## Links and Research

-You have likely encountered Amazon machine images in your work, but if you want to delve deeper, I recommend reading the documentation to enhance your understanding. https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html
+You have probably encountered machine images in your work, but if you want to delve deeper, I would recommend reading the documentation to enhance your understanding. https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html

 I will maybe create another post in the future with more details on the Packer build steps, but for now, you should check out their docs to get familiar with the Amazon Provisioner: